sofyansitorus/WooCommerce-Shipping-Distance-Matrix/README.txt

 > Upgrading from version 1.x to version 2.x is a major update and has breaking changes.
 Some **settings data will be lost** and **re-setup the plugin** is required after the upgrade.
 >
 > **Please upgrade wisely and carefully.**

+= 2.0.8 =
+* Enhancement - Fixed Unable to Calculate distnance in some cases
+* Enhancement - Improved UI/UX backend area

 = 2.0.7 =
 * Enhancement - Added minimum cost option in favor removed distance cost type option.